MicrosoftDocs/memdocs/sccm/core/understand/site-size-performance-faq.md

 Modern arrays of solid-state drives (SSD) and Azure Premium Storage can provide high IOPS on a single volume, with few disks.
 You typically add more drives to an array for additional storage, not additional throughput.
 If you're using physical spindle-based disks, you may need more IOPS than you can generate on a single volume.
 You should allocate 60% of the total recommended IOPS and disk space for the *.mdf* file, 20% for the *.ldf* file, and 20% for the log and data temp files.
 The *.ldf* and temp files can all reside on a single volume with 40% (20% + 20%) of your allocated IOPS.

-By default, SQL will create one temp data file.
+By default, SQL creates one temp data file.
 You should create more, to avoid SQL locks and waiting for access to a single file.
 Community opinions vary on the best number of temp data files to create, from four to eight.
 Testing reveals little difference between four to eight, so you can create four *equally sized* temp data files.
 Your tempdb data files should be up to 20-25% the size of your full database.

 ### Are there any other recommendations for disk setup?